 Western consistently ranks among the top universities in the West.
 Located in Bellingham, WA, the campus overlooks Puget Sound and the beautiful San Juan Islands, and is adjacent to the majestic Mt.
 Baker and the North Cascades.

-The Chemistry Department Administrative Office Suite is working toward Gold Status Sustainability Certification.
+The Chemistry Department Administrative Office Suite has achieved Platinum Status Sustainability Certification.